NilPointer-Software/bdfd-wiki/src/bdscript/systemChannelID.md

 > How [`$try`](./try.md), [`$catch`](./catch.md) and [`$endtry`](./endtry.md) works?

-> admonish info title="Read more"
-For more information, read the [Error Handling guide](../guides/general/bds2/errorHandling.md).
+> For more information, read the [Error Handling guide](../guides/general/bds2/errorHandling.md).

 ~~~